observing/balancerbattle/README.md

 the development branch of Nginx.
 There for we installed the latest development version and compiled from source:

+**Please note that since writing and testing this, nginx 1.4.0 was shipped and has support for WebSockets.
+So if you are reading this and want to deploy in production I would advice you to use 1.4.0 instead of the development builds**

 ```
 wget http://nginx.org/download/nginx-1.3.15.tar.gz
 tar xzvf nginx-1.3.15.tar.gz